Glovo raises $168 million to expand its on-demand ‘anything, anywhere’ delivery platform

 Founded in 2015, Glovo is one of a number of delivery logistics companies providing the infrastructure — including app and transport network — to connect shoppers with businesses.
 Through the platform, shoppers can order anything from groceries and electronics to restaurant meals and pharmaceutical goods, with one of Glovo’s couriers collecting and delivering orders in as little as 20 minutes.

 The app can also be used to order things not specifically for sale inside the app — a shopper can request anything from any outlet and the courier will physically go and buy it from a shop on their behalf.
-Anyone can use the app to courier a package, for example, or to transport a set of keys between two locations.
+And anyone can use the app to courier a package, for example, or to transport a set of keys between two locations.

-“In only three years, they have built a significant, multi-country, next-generation, branded, last mile express delivery company,” said Lakestar partner Dharmash Mistry, who joins Glovo’s board of directors as a result of its investment.
+“In only three years, they have built a significant, multi-country, next-generation, branded, last mile express delivery company,” said Lakestar partner Dharmash Mistry, who joins Glovo’s board of directors as a result of the firm’s investment.
 “The bold ambition to deliver ‘anything anywhere’ in less than 30 minutes will continue to change consumer behavior around food and grocery delivery, and much beyond.”

 Doubling up